Alexandria Real Estate Equities

 Series B in 2017

-AgriMetis, LLC is engaged in the research, development, and production of crop protection products, specifically focusing on fungicides, herbicides, insecticides, and nematicides derived from natural sources.
-Founded in 2014, the company is headquartered in Lutherville, Maryland, with additional facilities in Research Triangle Park, North Carolina, and a laboratory in Gaithersburg, Maryland.
-AgriMetis aims to provide sustainable and effective solutions for protecting crops from weeds, fungal diseases, and insect pests, offering farmers safe and cost-effective options for crop management.
-Its innovative approach combines natural product-derived compounds with advanced production processes to address the challenges faced in agricultural protection.
+AgriMetis, LLC is a company specializing in the research, development, and production of sustainable crop protection products.
+Founded in 2014, it is headquartered in Lutherville, Maryland, with additional facilities in Research Triangle Park, North Carolina, and Gaithersburg, Maryland.
+AgriMetis focuses on creating natural product-derived compounds that serve as fungicides, herbicides, insecticides, and nematicides, aimed at protecting crops from weeds, fungal diseases, and insect pests.
+By providing innovative and efficient solutions for crop protection, the company enables farmers to utilize safe and cost-effective options that contribute to sustainable agricultural practices.

 Blackthorn Therapeutics